XiaRui1996/rui-academic/content/publication/HMC/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: Association for the Advancement of Artificial Intelligence
+publication: Association for the Advancement of Artificial Intelligence, 2022
-publication_short: In *AAAI*
+publication_short: In *AAAI(2022)*

 tags: []